Children and Youth

 THIS MONTH AT A GLANCE, THE MONTHLY UUFT NEWSLETTER

-Community Night and D&D!
-Community Night will be on Thursday, May 10 th from 6-8.
-Come and socialize, play a game, create some art, and enjoy the company of other like-minded individuals.
-The Dungeons and Dragons group will meet in a different room from 5:30-8.
+The Dungeons and Dragons group will meet on Thursday evenings from 5:30-8pm.
+Parents should be at the UUFT a few minutes before 8 so that the Youth, and the adults, are able to leave on time.
 If you are interested in playing D&D on Thursday evenings, please let DRE Erin know!
 While the first group is capped, a second group is being formed.
 An experienced Dungeon Master will lead the group of maximum 6 players beginning in June.

 The Children and Youth